tjelvar-olsson/biologists-guide-to-computing/source/working-remotely.rst

 Let us illustrate this with an example.
 Suppose that one wanted to login to a remote computer named ``hpc``, this could for example be the head node on your institutes high-performance computing cluster.
-Assuming that your user name on the head node was ``olssont`` then you could log using the command below.
+Assuming that your user name on the head node was ``olssont`` then you could log in using the command below.

 .. code-block:: none